 QIKCOM-2 - The first APRS TouchTone Satellite

-Bob Bruninga, WB4APR, Instructor US Naval Academy, (last name at usna dot edu)
+Bob Bruninga, WB4APR, Student Mentor, US Naval Academy, (last name at usna dot edu)

 Midshipmen students: Skinker, Segalla, Hunt, Diasordaz

-Flight unit #2 delivered 18 Nov 2015 to the spacecraft integrator.
-Unit #1 is being held as a hot-backup but will be looking for a launch opportuniy once the first flight unit is launched.
+QIKCOM-2 Flight unit #2 was delivered 18 Nov 2015 to the spacecraft integrator.
+Unit #1 was held as a hot-backup but is still looking for a launch opportuniy once the first flight unit is launched.
 All we need is about 5W of power and a place to bolt onto.
-It contains its own deployable 19" thin wire whip antennas that you can see here coiled up and sticking out the left end of the module.
+It contains its own deployable 19" thin wire whip cross polarized antennas that you can see here coiled up and sticking out the left end of the module.

 PCsat-1 in orbit since 2001 semi-operational